Your Top Guide to Ambulating a Patient or Loved One

+The physical strain that assisted ambulation puts on caregivers can be weighty and potentially dangerous if not well-trained.
 Understanding transfers and ambulation for a variety of mobility needs is the job of a skilled caregiver.
-For some, ambulation is not possible and transfers are required.
-Let’s review these terms to give you a better grasp of both assistive methods.
+For some, ambulation is not possible and they require a transfer.

 What is a Transfer?

-Transfers involve moving patients horizontally from one flat location to another (i.e. from a bed to a stretcher).
+Transfers involve moving patients horizontally from one flat location to another (i.e., from a bed to a stretcher).
 In hospital settings, transfers are a more general term for relocating patients from one area or position to another.
 For example, moving a patient from their bed to a wheelchair and from their wheelchair to the toilet are common hospital transfers.

 Please note that transfers should be performed by professional caregivers or health care providers only.